- 1,935 square feet

 The McCollum Farm is a remarkably intact early 19th century tobacco farm situated in the rolling foothills of Rockingham County between Madison and Wentworth.
 The property was part of the 18th century holdings of the Yours Family, early settlers on Jacob’s Creek, a tributary of the Dan River comprised of rich bottomland.
 One of the Yours daughters married James McCollum in 1807 and the land has remained in the family.

-Early outbuildings, including a rare log slave house, a log smokehouse with dovecote and wooden salt trough, a granary, corn crib, curing barn, pack house, and a privy survive.
+Early outbuildings include a rare log slave house and a log smokehouse with dovecote and wooden salt trough.
 The slave house and smokehouse are thought to be from the early 19th century.
 In May 2014 the McCollum Farm log slave house was included in The Slave Dwelling Project, an organization committed to identifying and assisting in the preservation of extant slave dwellings. http://slavedwellingproject.org/about-the-slave-dwelling-project/

 The log house will require extensive rehabilitation in the 1820s section including foundation work and new flooring, ceiling repair, and the installation of mechanical systems including electrical, plumbing and HVAC.
 The 1840s side with rear ell is habitable, but will benefit from cosmetic updates and possibly some system upgrades.
 A fire in 2006, which started on the second floor of the 1840s side and spread to the attic, resulted in the replacement of the roof, and loss of much of the original clapboard siding, the flush gable ends and boxed cornice.
 The metal roof is new, but the house would benefit from restoration of some of these original elements including the boxed cornice and gables.
 The fire also damaged the original enclosed winder stair case in the 1840s section which was replaced by a standard straight staircase.
 The door connecting the two sections has been enclosed by drywall on one side, but can easily be re-opened as the two-panel Greek Revival door remains on the other.

-The house and several of the outbuildings are available with twenty acres of land.
+The house and some of the outbuildings are available with five acres of land.
 More property is available at an additional cost.
-The house is currently being rented with the lease ending in March 2015.
+The house is currently being rented.
 The house was added to the National Register Study List.

 The quiet rural nature and charming small towns belie the dynamic cultural, historic and recreational opportunities in beautiful Rockingham County.
 From rolling agricultural landscapes, quaint historic villages and museums to music festivals, shopping, and exciting water sports on any one of four rivers, the area has something to offer everyone.
 The McCollum Farm is located between the towns of Madison to the west (just off US-220) and the county seat of Wentworth to the east.
 Greensboro is just 30-minutes to the south.